 5.2.
 Turbine Operating Range

 5.2.1.2.
 April 1 – July 31: PH2 units will be operated per the modified guidelines below in order to minimize gatewell turbulence until structural modifications are completed.
-RCC will issue a teletype with any updates as construction and testing is completed.
+RCC will issue a teletype with any in-season modifications to unit operating ranges as construction and testing is completed.

 During this time period, units will be operated in the order of priority in Table BON-13 with PH2 units held to the 1% mid-range (13-15 kcfs) and PH1 units up to BOP.
 Then, additional flow will be passed in one of the following ways, or as otherwise determined by Project Fisheries based on observed conditions: